 When it comes to adjusting your brace, your dentist will simply remove the little rubber brands that are holding each bracket to the wire.
-By doing this, your dentist will then be able to remove the wire and assess the alignment of your teeth.
+By doing this, your dentist will then be able to remove the wire and assess the progress of your teeth straightening.

 Will I need a new wire fitted?

 This all depends at what stage of the treatment you have reached.
 Your dentist will make this decision and simply place a new arch wire onto the brackets on your brace, along with some new elastic ligatures.

 Will teeth straightening appointments hurt?